3. Neural network

 Logistic probabilistic activation

 The logistic activation function is used in binary classification applications.
-As we know, it is a sigmoid function which varies between 0 and 1. $$ probabilistic\_activation = \frac{1}{1+e^{-combination}} $$
+As we know, it is a sigmoid function that varies between 0 and 1.

 SoftMax probabilistic activation

 This method is used in multiple classification problems.
-It is a continuous probabilistic function, which holds that the outputs always fall in the range [0, 1], and the sum of all is always 1. $$probabilistic\_activation = \frac{e^{combination}}{\sum e^{combinations}}$$
+It is a continuous probabilistic function, which holds that the outputs always fall in the range [0, 1], and the sum of all is always 1.

-3.3.
-Long-short term memory (LSTM) layer
+3. Long-short-term memory (LSTM) layer

 lstm layer

-3.4.
-Scaling layer
+4. Scaling layer

 The scaling layer contains some basic statistics on the inputs.
-They include the mean, standard deviation, minimum and maximum values.
+They include the mean, standard deviation, minimum, and maximum values.

 Minimum and maximum scaling method

-The minimum and maximum method produces a data set scaled between the values −1 and 1.
-This method is usually applied to variables with a uniform distribution. $$ scaled\_input = -1+\frac{(input-minimum)\cdot (1-(-1))}{maximum-minimum}$$
+The minimum and maximum methods produce a data set scaled between −1 and 1.
+This method is usually applied to variables with a uniform distribution.

 Mean and standard deviation scaling method

-The mean and standard deviation method scales the inputs so that they will have mean 0 and standard deviation 1.
-This method is usually applied to variables with a normal (or Gaussian) distribution. $$ scaled\_input = \frac{input-mean}{standard\_deviation}$$
+The mean and standard deviation method scales the inputs to have a mean of 0 and a standard deviation of 1.
+This method usually applies to normal (or Gaussian) distribution variables.

 Standard deviation scaling method

 The standard deviation scaling method produces inputs with standard deviation 1.
-This is usually applied to half-normal distributions, that is, variables centered at zero and have only positive values. $$ scaled\_input = \frac{input}{standard\_deviation}$$
+This is typically applied to half-normal distributions, variables centered at zero with only positive values.

-3.5.
-Unscaling layer
+5. Unscaling layer

 The scaled outputs from a neural network are unscaled to produce the original units.
 In the context of neural networks, the unscaling layer does this.

 An unscaling layer contains some basic statistics on the outputs.
-They include the mean, standard deviation, minimum and maximum values.
+They include the mean, standard deviation, minimum, and maximum values.

-Four unscaling methods very used in practice are:
+Four unscaling methods are utilized in practice:

 Minimum and maximum unscaling method

-The minimum and maximum method unscales variables that have been previously scaled to have minimum -1 and maximum +1, to produce outputs in the original range, $$ unscaled\_output = minimum\\+scaled\_output\cdot(maximum-minimum)$$
+The minimum and maximum method unscales variables that have been previously scaled to have minimum -1 and maximum +1, to produce outputs in the original range,

 Mean and standard deviation unscaling method

-The mean and standard deviation method unscales variables that have been previously scaled to have mean 0 and standard deviation 1, $$ unscaled\_output = mean\\+scaled\_output\cdot standard\_deviation $$
+The mean and standard deviation method unscales variables that have been previously scaled to have mean 0 and standard deviation 1,

 Standard deviation unscaling method